To train and Consulting on Business, Entrepreneurship, Innovations by delivering interventions at three levels:

-TECC services at macro level are aimed at contributing to improve the business environment for MSME at local government levels.
-In other words TECC will facilitate building capacity of MSMEs to articulate issues that affect their businesses directly as mirrored by national policies.
-This include the organisation of MSME targeted workshops to assist in building synergies by way of sharing knowledge and information on SME development, workable strategies for overcoming MSME challenges and feedback; networking and awareness creation on current issues concerning the business environment.
+TECC services at the macro level are aimed at contributing to improving the business environment for MSME at local government levels.
+In other words, TECC will facilitate building capacity of MSMEs to articulate issues that affect their businesses directly as mirrored by national policies.
+This includes the organisation of MSME targeted workshops to assist in building synergies by way of sharing knowledge and information on SME development, workable strategies for overcoming MSME challenges and feedback; networking and awareness creation on current issues concerning the business environment.

 According to their years of experience TECC will distinguish: